When Should You Seek Marriage Counseling And Does It Actually Work?

 Couples with children can find divorce therapy particularly useful.
 That is because it can help spare their children much of the emotional trauma which often accompanies having your parents go through a divorce.

-10 Common Excuses People Use To Avoid Marriage Counseling
+10 Common Excuses People Use To Avoid Marital Counseling

 - I don't have time for therapy: Investing money, time, and effort into your marriage is never a waste.
 Prioritizing your marriage on your "To Do" list means you will take the time to work at it, including attending therapy.
 Plus, there is the option of online marriage counseling so you can do it in the comfort of your own home without having to commute to the therapist's office.